negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 Concluding remarks
 ^^^^^^^^^^^^^^^^^^

-DeepArchitect is not limited to deep learning frameworks---any domain that for which we can define notions of compile and forward as they were discussed above can be supported as above.
+DeepArchitect is not limited to deep learning frameworks---any domain that for which we can define notions of compile and forward (or potentially, other operations) as they were discussed above can be supported.
 Another aspect to keep in mind is that there is not a need for all the modules of the computational graph to be in the same domains (e.g., a preprocessing component followed by the actual graph propagation).
-For the Tensorflow example, we have considered cases where we have mostly Tensorflow operations flowing through the graph, but this is not necessarily the case.
-As long as the module gets inputs and hyperparameters values that work in the context of its forward and compile functions, then everything works as expected.
-This allows us to create search spaces with multiple different domains, e.g., for the Tensorflow case, some of the modules may produce variables and others may produce Tensorflow operations.
-DeepArchitect is a framework to search over computational graphs in arbitrary domains.

-We showcased support for both a static and a dynamic deep learning frameworks here.
-The notions of basic modules, substitution modules, independent hyperparameters, and dependent hyperparameters are very general and can be used across a large range of settings (e.g., scikit-learn or data augmentation pipelines).
-We leave the consideration of these other non deep learning frameworks to the reader.
+We showcased support for both static (Keras) and dynamic deep learning (PyTorch) frameworks.
+The notions of basic modules, substitution modules, independent hyperparameters, and dependent hyperparameters are general and can be used across a large range of settings (e.g., scikit-learn or data augmentation pipelines).
+We leave the consideration of other frameworks (deep learning or otherwise) to the reader.